-By 1880, Annie Davis had been joined at 415 Beacon by her cousin, Miss Rebecca P. Wainwright, the daughter of Henry and Ann Wainwright and sister of Henry Chapman Wainwright.
-Rebecca Wainwright previously had lived at 83 Beacon with her aunt, Mary Greene (Wainwright) Codman, the widow of Edward Codman, until her death in October of 1877.
-Before that, Miss Wainwright had lived with her parents at 417 Beacon.
+By 1880, Anne Davis had been joined at 415 Beacon by her cousin, Rebecca Wainwright.
+She had lived at 417 Beacon until about 1874, when she moved to 83 Beacon to live with her aunt, Mary Greene (Wainwright) Codman, the widow of Edward Codman, until her death in October of 1877.

 They continued to live at 415 Beacon during the 1890-1891 season, after which they moved to a new home they had built at 512 Beacon.

 By the 1891-1892 winter season, 415 Beacon was the home of Frank Capen Herrick and his wife, Mary (Turrell) Herrick.
 They previously had lived at 154 Huntington.
-He was a newsstand operator and theatre ticket broker, with offices located at the Hotel Bristol (northwest corner of Boylston and Clarendon) They continued to live at 415 Beacon in 1894.
+He was a newsstand operator and theatre ticket broker with offices located at the Hotel Bristol (northwest corner of Boylston and Clarendon).

 Living with Anna Ward were her stepdaughter, Caroline Elizabeth Ward, her son, Robert DeCourcy Ward, and her daughters, Anna (Anita) Saltonstall Ward and Marian DeCourcy Ward.